Deep Generative Model for Human Mobility Behavior: Generating realistic activity event sequences

 \end{itemize}

 We assess the performance of these models using mobility metrics that characterize activity-travel patterns.
+To align the hourly outputs of DITRAS and TimeGeo with \method{}’s event-sequence formulation, we converted their simulated hourly state sequences into activity event sequences by merging consecutive records assigned to the same location.
+We then retained the first 50 generated events from each model and compared them with the first 50 real future events, ensuring that all models are evaluated over the same event horizon.
 In addition to the metrics reported in the main text, we introduce two supplementary measures: the number of unique location visits per day and the distribution of activity start times.
-Evaluation results are presented in Supplementary Figure~\ref{suppl_fig:attribute_metric_all}.
-To quantify model performance, we compute the Wasserstein distance between the distributions of each metric derived from the generated activity events and those observed in the real data (Extended Data Table 3 and Supplementary Table~\ref{tab:suppl_distance_all}).
+Evaluation results are presented in Figure~\ref{suppl_fig:attribute_metric_all}.
+To quantify model performance, we compute the Wasserstein distance between the distributions of each metric derived from the generated activity events and those observed in the real data (Table~\ref{tab:distance_all}).
 Metrics calculated from the source sequence are included as a strong reference baseline.
 However, it is important to account for variability in human activity behavior, as source sequences differ in both the duration and timing of activity events.

 \method{} consistently outperforms all other models in capturing individual activity-travel patterns and interactions, demonstrating a substantial margin of improvement.
 Moreover, it simulates event sequences that are as accurate as, and in some cases even more accurate than, those derived from the source sequences.